-Images play a powerful role in the impact of printed publications, websites and other marketing vehicles.
+Images play a powerful role in the impact of print publications, websites and other marketing vehicles.
 Photography, artwork, graphs, maps and illustrations are an integral part of communications and branding efforts.
-You can acquire images a few ways – take your own photos, request coverage from a College of Arts and Sciences photographer, hire a professional photographer, use free photo sites or purchase images.
-The college maintains an online image gallery of classroom shots, faculty headshots, building and general campus photos which can be used across the college.
+You can acquire images a few different ways: take your own photos, request coverage from a College of Arts and Sciences photographer, hire a professional photographer, use free photo sites or purchase images.

 If a college photographer is unavailable and high-quality photography is necessary, you may want to use an outside professional photographer.
 In this case, contact a professional university-approved photographer.
 Before hiring a photographer, you will need to:

 A model release is a legal release typically signed by the subject of a photograph granting permission to publish the photograph on the web or in print.
 The legal rights of the signatories in reference to the material are thereafter subject to the allowances and restrictions stated in the release.

 Publishing an identifiable photo of a person without a model release signed by that person can result in civil liability for whoever publishes the photograph.
 Photographs used in news articles do not need to have model releases from the subjects.
 Download a university model release form.

 If you want to take your own photos, use a good camera.
 We recommend a Digital Single-Lens Reflex (DSLR) camera.
 Most newer DSLR cameras are easy to use with automatic settings and take high-quality photographs.
 If you do not have one at your disposal, visit the Freedman Center at Kelvin Smith Library to check one out free of charge.